juanluisbaptiste/docker-postfix/README.md

 # docker-postfix
-Simple Postfix SMTP TLS relay [docker](http://www.docker.com) image.
+Simple Postfix SMTP TLS relay [docker](http://www.docker.com) image with no local authentication enabled (to be run in a secure LAN).

 ### Build instructions